-- 1. To prepare the student instructor to obtain employment. - 2.
-To present various teaching methods aimed at facilitating student learning. - 3.
-A teacher must regularly attend and participation in advanced classes, both technical and teaching related.
+- A. To prepare the student instructor to obtain employment. - B. To present various teaching methods aimed at facilitating student learning. - C. A teacher must regularly attend and participate in advanced_classes, both technical and teaching related.

-- 1. The student instructor will demonstrate lecture and student participation class methods of instruction. - 2.
-The student instructor will make his/her own lesson plans and utilize them. - 3.
-The student instructor will demonstrate the practical class subjects.
+- A. The student instructor will demonstrate lecture and student participation class methods of instruction. - B. The student instructor will make their own lesson plans and utilize them. - C. The student instructor will demonstrate the practical class subjects.